bxdoan/bxdoan/README.md

 <div align="center">

-> A truly rich man is one whose children run into his arms when his hands are empty.
+> As Long As We Continue To Fight We Are Not Defeated

-> — Unknown —
+> — Miche Zacharius —

 </div>